Procurement Act

 Membership does not guarantee contracts.
 All members compete for each call-off, which can mean many bidders and intense competition.

-Suppliers also face administrative burden maintaining eligibility and responding to relevant call-offs.
-Some Dynamic Markets may have low volumes of actual contracts, making the effort-to-reward ratio unfavourable.
+Suppliers also face an ongoing administrative burden, maintaining eligibility, monitoring notifications, and responding to relevant call-offs.
+And not all Dynamic Markets are created equal.
+Some may generate very few actual contracts, making the effort-to-reward ratio unfavourable.

 The commercial value of any Dynamic Market depends on the volume and value of call-offs, the number of competing members, and alignment with a supplier's capabilities.
-Researching contract history before applying helps teams prioritise the right markets.
+Platforms like Stotles let you research contract history and call-off activity before applying, so your team can prioritise the markets most likely to deliver ROI.

 Where to find Dynamic Market opportunities